Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Counting Version

-\proofsubparagraph*{Transformation.} By assumption, the incident edges of $\hat v$ can be split into \emph{left} and \emph{right} edges (depending on their endpoints).
-We remove $\hat v$ and create a simple vertex $v$ and a complex vertex $u$.
-Connect the left edges to $v$ and the right edges to $u$.
-We connect $v$ and $u$ by $\max\Ex+1$ parallel edges which we call \emph{middle} edges. \footnote{Though these parallel edges disappear later, one can place \EQ{2} nodes on them to obtain a simple graph.} We assign the set $\Ex$ to $v$ and the relation $R$ to $u$, which is defined as follows.
+\proofsubparagraph*{Transformation.} We remove $\widehat v$ (with set $B$) and create a simple vertex $v$ (with set $\Ex$) and a complex vertex $u_v$.
+We connect $v$ to all neighbors of $\widehat v$ in $H$ and call these edges \emph{outer} edges.
+We connect $v$ and $u_v$ by $\max\Ex+1$ parallel edges which we call \emph{inner} edges. \footnote{Though these parallel edges disappear later, one could place \EQ{2} nodes on them to obtain a simple graph.} We assign the set $\Ex$ to $v$ and the relation $R$ to $u_v$.
+(The relation $R$ is actually the same for all simple vertices.)
+For all $\beta \in [0,\max\Ex+1]$, relation $R$ accepts exactly one (arbitrary) set of exactly $\beta$ selected inner edges with weight $w_\beta$.
+All other sets of selected edges are accepted with weight 0, i.e., rejected.
+Before we define the weights, we provide some intuition.